Skip to Content

 The swimming beach off Boyd Hill Road in Wilmington, VT.
 Heaven.

-Boyd Hill Road Picnic Area – Just east of the center of Wilmington, turn south onto Route 100.
+Boyd Hill Road Picnic Area: Just east of the center of Wilmington, turn south onto Route 100.
 Turn right on Boyd Hill Road and follow to the end.
-There’s a sailboat mooring area here and it’s really fun to watch the boats come in and out on a windy day.
+There’s a sailboat mooring area here, and it’s really fun to watch the boats come in and out on windy days.
 The shore is rocky, and the swimming is deep.
 There’s also a trail from here that heads out to a nude beach.
 Never been, but if you go, please let me know how it is.

 Wilmington, Vermont in the fall.